vertica/VerticaPyLab/CONTRIBUTING.md

 ## Step 8: Make a Pull Request

-When you think your work is ready to be pulled into *vertica-demo*, you should create a pull request(PR) at GitHub.
+When you think your work is ready to be pulled into *VerticaPyLab*, you should create a pull request(PR) at GitHub.

 A good pull request means:
  - commits with one logical change in each
  - well-formed messages for each commit
  - documentation and tests, if needed

-Go to https://github.com/YOURUSERNAME/vertica-demo and [make a Pull Request](https://help.github.com/articles/creating-a-pull-request/) to `vertica-demo:main`.
+Go to https://github.com/YOURUSERNAME/VerticaPyLab and [make a Pull Request](https://help.github.com/articles/creating-a-pull-request/) to `VerticaPyLab:main`.

 ### Review
 Pull requests are usually reviewed within a few days.
 If there are comments to address, apply your changes in new commits, rebase your branch and force-push to the same branch.
 In order to produce a clean commit history, our maintainers would do squash merging once your PR is approved, which means combining all commits of your PR into a single commit in the master branch.